 Electrical Work Permit Requirements in Washington, DC

-When you DON'T need a permit
+When you don’t need a permit

-When you DO need a permit
+When you do need a permit

-Electrical panel upgrades require a permit in Washington, DC.
+Electrical panel upgrades require a permit.

-Whole-house rewiring requires electrical and building permits in Washington, DC.
+Whole-house rewiring requires electrical and building permits.

 Check your specific project